- About Principia College

 First-time freshmen are invited to apply for admission and scholarships beginning in the fall of their high school senior year.
 Freshmen are eligible for all scholarships.

-Transfer students are eligible for the Dean’s academic scholarship, the Founders' Scholarship, and the Arthur F. Schulz Alumni scholarship (if applicable).
+Transfer students are eligible for the Dean’s academic scholarship, the Founders' Scholarship, and, if applicable, the Arthur F. Schulz Jr. Alumni Scholarship and DiscoveryBound Scholarship.

 For questions regarding admission and scholarships, find your admissions counselor here.